 - Contact Box

 - Social Media

 - Student profile: Callout which highlights a news story or video focusing on the student's experience in the program or how the program prepared them for life after college.

 - Recent news: We can feature news if there is enough news content regularly published to keep the feed looking current.

 Menu – Additional content

-Other possible pages could include alumni stories, research, internships, etc.
+Other possible pages could include program overview, major and minor, research, internships, etc.